So what is this anyway?

 How can I vote?

 Drop a line anywhere.
-In the comments, in the video, I may even expand this to the “Twit-terr-sphere” and “Tumm-Blurr” as you kids call it if it catches on.
-Remember, you can only vote ONCE a month (unless you decide to support me on Patreon)
+In the comments, through email (email@example.com), I may even have a Tumblr you can reach out to.
+Remember, you can only vote ONCE a month (unless you decide to support me on Patreon).

 I’m a twenty-something freelance writer/storyboard artist/graphic illustrator/editor from New York who spent her early childhood in the back of a family-owned video store watching movies and devoted her life to getting into them somehow.